 MINE, my creative nonfiction book about a remarkable Spanish colonial matriarch of San Jose, came out on May 10 (Mothers Day)--my third baby, after six years' labor!
-And how lovely that Mother's Day is also El Día de la Madre this year!
+And how lovely that Mother's Day was also El Día de la Madre this year!

 My essays and poetry have appeared in a variety of literary and academic venues, including BBC Travel, Written River: A Journal of Eco-Poetics, Reed Magazine, Studies in Philology, and Gadling.

-I've loved old books my whole life, and in my 40s I earned a BA in English literature and an MFA in creative nonfiction from San Jose State University.
+I've loved old books my whole life, and in my 40s I earned a BA in English literature and then an MFA in creative nonfiction from San Jose State University.
 My sister Becky and I are partners in LitWits Workshops, where we make great books fun for kids in hands-on ways.
 I couldn't ask for more meaningful, joyful work than to immerse in literature with children, and inspire them to want to read more, with my very best friend.

 My other passions include advocating for wildlife and trees; gardening; the personalization of interiors; exploring my Scottish ancestry online and on land; and walking through the woods or on the beach with my wonderful dog.